 As I mentioned earlier, this model works as a full standalone mixer.
-You’ll get a total of four line inputs, with a couple that are switchable to phono.
+You’ll get a total of four line inputs, with a couple that is switchable to phono.
 This means you can use backup sources such as an iPad, or turntables, or CDJs.
-Both the mic channels are routed directly to master out, however, they both feature talk over, hardware echo and two-band EQ.
+Both the mic channels are routed directly to master out, however, they both feature talk over, hardware echo, and two-band EQ.

 In terms of design, the manufacturer offers a more traditional approach to using CDJs or running turntables into three and four and using decks on one and two.

-With this controller, any style of DJ can plug in their variety of gear and play a killer set.
-This really is a very versatile controller.
+With the MCX8000, any style of DJ can plug in their variety of gear and play a killer set.
+This really is a very versatile unit.

 But using any type of deck with this controller doesn’t feel very natural.
 In the standalone mode with Engine, you can only enter in one letter using the shift function search, which only allows you to search for the title of the track.